Harrison-Healthcare/Risk-Calculator/analysis/simulation-studies/diabetes/Diabetes-simulation-study-white paper.md

 ### Age and Sex Patterns – HH Inputs

-Convergence varied by age and only slightly by sex ([Tables 7-8](#table-7-summary-of-divergence-slope-interaction-and-agreement-limits)(#table-8-absolute-mean-difference-by-age-group)); Figure 9A–C).
+Convergence varied by age and only slightly by sex ([Table 7](#table-7-summary-of-divergence-slope-interaction-and-agreement-limits))([Table 8](#table-8-absolute-mean-difference-by-age-group)); Figure 9A–C).
 It was smallest in adults \<45 years (about 1.5–2.4%), highest in midlife 45–64 years (about 5–7%), and smaller again at 65+ (about 0–3.5%).
 At age 50, HH exceeded QDiabetes by \~2.8% in Model A and \~4% in Models B and C (Table 7).
 The linear change with age was small—about +0.01 to +0.04% per year (≈ +0.1 to +0.4% per decade).
 Slopes were similar in women and men for Models A and C (Sex × Age p = 0.14 for both).
 In Model B, convergence increased faster with age in women (+0.036%/yr) than in men (+0.013%/yr), and the interaction was significant (p \< 0.001) (Figure 8A-C).

-Detailed results for all subgroup and interaction analyses are provided in Appendix.
+Detailed results for all subgroup and interaction analyses are provided in the Appendix.

 # Limitations